Get us in your inbox

 • Recommended

-Regent’s Canal offers loads to look at: start with the cybergoths of Camden Market then head west to get a peek at London Zoo’s wild dogs, which live in a canalside enclosure.
+Regent’s Canal offers an incredibly varied mix of things to look at.
+Start with the cybergoths of Camden Market, then head west to get a peek at London Zoo’s wild dogs, which live in a canalside enclosure.
 Enjoy watching them wolfing down hunks of meat suspended on a zipline by wily zookeepers.
-AS
+It’s almost like you’re in ‘The Lion King’.

 Regent’s Canal.
 Camden Rd Overground.
 Free.